FIWARE-Ops/docs.TourGuide/doc/creating-application-dashboards/how-to-use-other-fiware-ges-from-your-widgets-and-operators.md

         "originator": "localhost"
     }

-Wirecloud tutorial on how to use Orion Context Broker from widgets and operators further explain how to create connections, make queries, deal with pagination, create entities and update their attributes, use geolocation capabilities, etc. It also includes a complete example.
+WireCloud tutorial on how to use Orion Context Broker from widgets and operators further explain how to create connections, make queries, deal with pagination, create entities and update their attributes, use geolocation capabilities, etc. It also includes a complete example.